 The mission of Kentucky Adult Education is to prepare our students for college and career readiness by delivering a world-class education.
 KYAE is committed to a quality adult education system that is accountable, efficient and meets the needs of students.
 Across the Commonwealth, KYAE programs help adult students gain the academic skills and credentials they need to transition to postsecondary education, function productively in the workforce and support their families.

-· The Kentucky Office of Employment and Training estimates that by 2018, some form of postsecondary education will be required for 29 percent of all jobs and 48 percent of new jobs in Kentucky.
+· The Kentucky Office of Employment and Training estimates that by 2020, some form of postsecondary education will be required for 29 percent of all jobs and 63 percent of all jobs in Kentucky.

-· A person with a high school credential earns nearly $9,400 more per year than a high school drop-out.
-The potential increased earnings for GED graduates in 2012-13 alone will be more than $2.5 billion over a 30-year career.
+· A person with a high school credential earns nearly $9,300 more per year than a high school drop-out.
+The potential increased earnings for GED® graduates in 2014-15 alone will be more than $464 million over a 30-year career.

 · Parents are powerful educational role models.
 For Kentucky’s schools to be successful, we must help adults achieve their educational goals.

 · Individuals without a high school credential are more likely to be unemployed, three times as likely to be in poverty and eight times as likely to be incarcerated.